-Navigating the perfect storm of COVID-19 plus covenant loosening in European leveraged loans
+Navigating COVID-19 & covenant loosening in European loans

 Over the past couple of months, as the pandemic-induced economic crisis has worsened, we’ve seen a marked increase in activity on the Eigen platform.
 Our clients in the corporate credit market are using the platform to dig into their documents to understand the potential downside risks within their portfolios.
 So last month, with the markets and the world continuing to reel from the effects of COVID-19, we decided to take our own deep dive into publicly available Loan Market Association (LMA) credit agreements.
 Using our platform, we were able to gather insights into covenants and other key provisions, surfacing the risks and opportunities that lenders must now address to minimize potential losses.